 To implement profit-sharing model, consider:

-IMPORTANT: This model is better for small to medium-sized enterprises, as the shared sums grow larger with increasing employee numbers.
+IMPORTANT: This model is for employee incentive programs for small business and medium-sized enterprises, as the shared sums grow larger with increasing employee numbers.

 One of the best ways to retain employees is to eliminate inconvenience.